ravindra-y/Skill-Exchange-Platform/README.md

 ```

 ## Known Limitations

-* **TURN Server Missing**: The application relies on free Google STUN servers.
-If both peers are behind symmetric NATs or strict firewalls, the WebRTC connection may fail because a TURN server is not provided.
+- **TURN Server Missing:** The application relies on free STUN servers.
+If both peers are behind symmetric NATs or strict firewalls, the WebRTC connection may fail because a fallback TURN server is not provided.
-* **No Group Calls**: The room architecture and WebRTC mesh are hardcoded for exactly two participants.
+- **No Group Calls:** The room architecture and WebRTC mesh are currently hardcoded for exactly two participants.
-* **No Cloud Recording**: Recordings rely purely on the browser's `MediaRecorder` API and are downloaded locally.
-If a browser crashes before the session ends, the recording is lost.
+- **No Cloud Recording:** Recordings rely purely on the browser's `MediaRecorder` API and are downloaded locally.
+If a browser tab crashes before the session ends, the recording is lost.
-* **Basic Matching Algorithm**: Matching is strictly deterministic and based on exact database skill matches; there is no AI or fuzzy semantic matching involved.
+- **Basic Matching Algorithm:** Matching is strictly deterministic and based on exact database skill strings; there is no fuzzy semantic matching involved.

 ## License

 *No license is currently specified for this repository.
 Please consider adding an open-source license (such as MIT) if you plan to share this publicly.*